Next Meeting: April 29, 2018;

 The Wolf Camp Transition Advisory Board: This ad-hoc group will have no defined eligibility requirements or legal decision-making powers.
 Kim & Chris Chisholm are willing to serve on this board and facilitate communication during the transition period.
 Advisory board members will primarily communicate by phone and email, but also be expected to attend Conservation College board meetings whenever possible, starting at the Wolf Gathering, September 9, 2017 and lasting until the new non-profit organization takes ownership of Wolf Camp.

-January: Elect initial board members, file a business license in Issaquah, non-profit articles of incorporation with the WA Secretary of State and Charities Division.
+January 2018: Elect initial board members, and have the executive committeee file a business license in Issaquah, non-profit articles of incorporation with the WA Secretary of State and Charities Division.

-February: Choose by-laws consistent with those needed to file as a 501(c)3 federally tax-exempt non-profit organization.
-Draft by-laws will be presented by the Advisory Board at the January meeting.
+February 2018: Fill fundraising committee board seats, and have the vision committee draft by-laws consistent with those needed to file as a 501(c)3 federally tax-exempt non-profit organization.

 Spring: File with the IRS as a 501(c)3 non-profit organization, and draft a budget for 2019 and make recommendations to Chris & Kim regarding the 2018 schedule, expenditures, staffing, etc. with an eye toward a smooth transition.